WHISK-AWAY/e-com-vite/notes.md

 - [ ] Guest favorites:
   - [ ] Invite to sign up || implement guest favorites || remove hearts
 - [ ] New shipping address form
-  - [ ] Form deletes first character typed after validation failure
+  - [ ] Form deletes first character typed after validation failure (can't recreate...)
   - [ ] Take another look @ responsiveness
-  - [ ] Why does the places API fail when address_2 === 'Apt C5'?
+  - [x] Why does the places API fail when address_2 === 'Apt C5'?
-  - [ ] Address 1 is splitting & being input to address 2
+  - [x] Address 1 is splitting & being input to address 2
-  - [ ] Need to trim inputs
+  - [x] Need to trim inputs
 - [ ] Backup font families
   - [ ] Look into preloading
+- [ ] All products view
   - [ ] Provide a way back to the 'shop all' page from within whatever other views use the AllProducts component
+  - [ ] Change filter key to use query params so that history works properly
+- [ ] Sign-up view
+  - [ ] Form field doesn't clear on invalid entry (therefore error message does not show)
 - [ ] Add new / edit address functionality to user account section (maybe)
 - [ ] Product catalog <-- _prioritize!_
   - [x] Add more items (around 50 total -- now @ 52)